Nitestack/dotfiles/README.md

 ## Credits

+- [Folke Lemaitre](https://github.com/folke) - his popular Neovim configuration [LazyVim](https://github.com/LazyVim/LazyVim)
+  - many of the plugins and their configurations are used
 - [Felipe Santos](https://github.com/felipecrs) - take a look at his [dotfiles](https://github.com/felipecrs/dotfiles)
   - parts of his README are used
   - the install scripts for Ubuntu are used, modified and extended